evgenii-petukhov/SimpleMongoMigrations/README.md

 }
 ```

-Note that the `IMigration` interface does not include a `Down` method.
+> **Note:** The `IMigration` interface does not include a `Down` method.
 This means you cannot roll back migrations or downgrade your database.

 ## Migration history

 SimpleMongoMigrations maintains migration history in a way that is compatible with [MongoDBMigrations](https://bitbucket.org/i_am_a_kernel/mongodbmigrations/).
-If you are already using MongoDBMigrations, you do not need to make any changes to your database — only minor code adjustments may be required to refactor your migrations.
+If you are already using MongoDBMigrations, you do not need to make any changes to your database—only minor code adjustments may be required to refactor your migrations.

 Below is a sample entry created in the `_migrations` collection: